ash-res/prop-coloc/README.md

 ##### Interpreting key outputs
  * p_cond: p-value of prop-coloc-cond (to two decimal places) if a specific significance level (alpha) is not specified
      * a low p-value suggests evidence *against* proportional colocalization when considering the lead variants for each trait
- * LM_cond: p-value of LM test based on lead variants
+ * p_eta: p-value of LM test based on lead variants
      * a low p-value suggests evidence *for* a causal variant for trait 1 when considering lead variants for each trait
  * p_full: p-value of prop-coloc-full test based on top J variants for each trait
      * a low p-value suggests evidence *against* proportional colocalization when considering top J variants for each trait
- * LM_full: p-value of LM test based on top J variants for each trait
-     * a low p-value suggests evidence *for* a causal variant for trait 1 when considering top J variants for each trait

 ##### Inputs (genetic association summary data)
  * b1: beta coefficients for trait 1
  * se1 standard errors for trait 1
  * b2: beta coefficients for trait 2
  * se2: standard errors for trait 2
  * n: sample size; a one-sample analysis is performed if only one sample size is entered.
-If two sample sizes are entered, then a two-sample analysis is performed under the assumption that genetic associations with traits 1 and 2 are measured from non-overlapping samples
+If two sample sizes are entered, then a two-sample analysis is performed.
+Set tau=0 if traits 1 and 2 are measured from non-overlapping samples.
  * ld: genetic variant correlation matrix
  * tau (optional): correlation between trait 1 and trait 2; if traits are measured in separate samples, then this should be set to 0 (default value is 0)
  * alpha (optional): nominal size of the conditional proportional colocalization test; if unspecified, p-value is reported to 2 decimal places